deltabravo777/deltabravo777/README.md

 - I have spent time working on a few projects if that interests you
-- ASP.NET + Angular Course: http://baespeaksworldcities.azurewebsites.net/
+- ASP.NET + Angular Course (completed): http://baespeaksworldcities.azurewebsites.net/
+- Personal ASP.NET + Angular Project (ongoing): https://angularone.azurewebsites.net/

 <!---
 deltabravo777/deltabravo777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.